How to Look At The Sun

 The easiest and least expensive option is to use a sheet of solar-filter material specially made for telescope use.
 Make sure to place the filter material at the front end of your telescope, and to cover the entire opening.
 If you plan to use a large telescope, no problem — simply create a mask with a 3- or 4-inch-wide hole and cover the hole with your filter material.

 Many companies sell safe solar filters — often made of metal-coated glass or Mylar — that go on the front end of scopes, where they block more than 99% of sunlight before it ever enters the telescope tube.
 Here's a list of suppliers.
-The material from Baader Planetarium was highly rated in an S&T Test Report.These filters show you the Sun’s visible surface (the photosphere) in its natural "white" light, though you'll see the disk as pale yellow, orange, or blue, depending on the filter type.
+S&T rated the AstroSolar Safety Film from Baader Planetarium highly — get the S&T Test Report here).These filters show you the Sun’s visible surface (the photosphere) in its natural "white" light, though you'll see the disk as pale yellow, orange, or blue, depending on the filter type.
 They allow you to gaze at the Sun for hours with no risk whatsoever.

 Make sure your filter is securely attached to the front of the scope, so there is zero possibility that it will come off while viewing.
 And to avoid damaging your finderscope, either remove it or place a cap or solar filter at its front end.
 Also note that safe solar filters work equally well with binoculars.